Jaymon/endpoints/docs/PREFIXES.md

 The controller prefix is a [module search path](https://docs.python.org/3/tutorial/modules.html#the-module-search-path) that tells Endpoints where you have defined all your [Controllers](CONTROLLERS.md).

 Endpoints will only route to Controllers defined in these prefixes.
+If no prefixes are defined Endpoints will check the current working directory for an importable `controllers` module.

 ## Defining Controller prefixes